ifenium/GADS-Phase-II-Google-Cloud-Practice-Project/Console Instructions/Data to Insights Ingesting and Querying New Datasets.md

 ### Steps:

-1. Select the Project you choose to work with.
+1. Select the Project you choose to work with, replace <YOUR_PROJECT_ID> with your own Project ID.
 	```
 	gcloud config set project <YOUR_PROJECT_ID>
 	```